AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 {sample}Maps\_Seat\_Advanced\_Coloring\_04{sample}

-## ColorScale and ColorRange
+## Color Scale and Color Range

-It's possible to add ColorRange and use ColorScale in AnyChart Seat Maps.
-ColorRange looks like a range bar, colored as gradient or like a number of colored boxes, each presenting a range of values.
+It's possible to add Color Range and use Color Scale in AnyChart Seat Maps.
+Color Range looks like a range bar, colored as gradient or like a number of colored boxes, each presenting a range of values.
 It is rather useful in identifying the value that each point on a map presents.

-To enable ColorRange, set "true" as an argument to the {api:anychart.charts.Map#colorRange}colorRange(){api} method.
-To make it work properly set the colors and the type of the ColorScale.
-You can find information about colorScale adjusting in the [ColorRange article](../ColorRange).
+To enable Color Range, set "true" as an argument to the {api:anychart.charts.Map#Color Range}Color Range(){api} method.
+To make it work properly set the colors and the type of the Color Scale.
+You can find information about Color Scale adjusting in the [Color Range article](../Color Range).

 ```
 // set the ranges for the scale
-currentColorScale = anychart.scales.ordinalColor();
+currentColor Scale = anychart.scales.ordinalColor();
-currentColorScale.ranges([
+currentColor Scale.ranges([
         {from: 0, to: 3.5},
         {from: 4, to: 5.5},
         {from: 6, to: 7.5},